-With the clean sea breeze brushing along her brow Bisia Reavis stood alone along the rail of the Belgian Unity, a Liberty Class freighter bound for New York City.
-Just one month past her 24th birthday, Bisia looked back at the only world she had ever known as it slipped from view.
+With the clean sea breeze brushing along her brow, Bisia Reavis stood alone along the rail of the Belgian Unity, a Liberty Class freighter bound for New York City.
+Just one month past her 24th birthday, she looked back at the only world she had ever known as it slipped from view.
 Ahead awaited the American husband she had met and married just ten months ago in her native Poland.
 Behind lay an old way of life still smoldering in ruins.

 I didn’t know what to think.
 All I knew was that there was a world out there for me to see, and there would be no second chances, no second thoughts.

-Christened just 13 months earlier in Maine at the South Portland Shipyard, Belgian Unity was one of hundreds of ships ferrying men and materiel Stateside following the war’s end.
+Christened just 13 months earlier in Maine at the South Portland Shipyard, Belgian Unity was one of the hundreds of ships ferrying men and materiel Stateside following the war’s end.
 Though it and its two companion ships had to navigate through a series of mines still menacing the North Atlantic, their passage had gone easily enough until they reached the Azores some 1800 kilometers west of Portugal.
 That’s when the savage storm hit, and once again did peril become Bisia’s close traveling companion.

 Oh, with the horn sounding constantly, pleading like the bleat of a lost lamb for days on end.
 It was incredible.
 My stomach flew into my throat as we plunged down another sheer wall of water.

 In the initial onslaught, one of Belgian Unity’s sister ships had gone down, the other barely turned back in time.
 Now alone and vulnerable the 441-foot freighter pitched submissively atop the sea’s undulant power.

 “Madame,” shouted the captain above the shrieking wind and battering waves.

 Bisia staggered the few steps to his side in the pilot house as the ship rolled heavily astarboard.